Dog Bite Lawyer

 On every dog bite case, Alan starts his investigation by reviewing the medical records, reading witness statements and the police report, examining the location of the attack and then determining the identity of the dog owner.

-Why Are Some Dog Bite And Dog Injury Cases Complex?
+Why Are Some Dog Bite And Dog Injury Cases Difficult?

-Many dog bite accident lawsuits involve complexities that an experienced personal injury lawyer are best equipped to handle, especially when it comes to understanding the subtleties in Florida's law related to a dog's viciousness and its impact on an injury claim under Florida statute 767 and common law negligence claims.
+Many dog bite accident lawsuits involve complexities especially when it comes to understanding the subtleties in Florida's law related to a dog's viciousness and its impact on an injury claim under Florida statute 767 and common law negligence claims.

 Alan handles dog bite lawsuits for clients located in Hallandale, Hollywood, Aventura, Fort Lauderdale, Miramar, Pembroke Pines, Weston, Davie, North Miami Beach, Dania Beach and all other cities in Dade and Broward County since 1982.

-Examples of Complex Issues in Dog Bite and Dog Injury Cases
+Examples of Common Issues in Dog Bite and Dog Injury Cases

-1. Is Insurance Coverage for Dog-Related Claims Getting Harder To Get?
+1. Does The Homeowner's Insurance Coverage Cover Dog-Related Claims